zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

 As you can see we define two functions.
 The first being ``findAllPosts()`` that is supposed to return all posts and the second one being ``findPost($id)`` that is supposed to return the post matching the given identifier ``$id``.
-What's new in here is the fact that we actually define a return value that's not existing yet.
+What's new in here is the fact that we actually define a return value that doesn't existing yet.
 We make the assumption that the return value all in all are of type ``Blog\Model\PostInterface``.
 We will define this class at a later point and for now we simply create the ``PostService`` first.